-- Colombian customs looks for large sums of cash (inbound) and drugs (outbound).
-If they have the slightest suspicion you are carrying either you can expect an exhaustive search of your belongings and your person.
+- Colombian customs looks for large sums of cash – over US$10,000 – (inbound), and drugs and exotic wildlife (outbound).
+If they have the slightest suspicion you are carrying any of these you can expect an exhaustive search of your belongings and your person.

 - You can bring in items for personal use such as cameras, camping equipment, sports accessories or laptops without any problems.

-Nationals of many countries, including Western Europe, the Americas, Japan, Australia, New Zealand and South Africa, don't need a visa.
+Nationals of many countries, including those from Western Europe and the Americas, Japan, Australia, New Zealand and South Africa, don't need a visa.
 Otherwise, expect a nominal fee.

-Canadian travelers do not need a visa but will be charged a COP$160,000 reciprocity fee upon arrival at the airport or land border crossing.
+Canadian travelers do not need a visa but will be charged a Colombian equivalent of C$85 reciprocity fee upon arrival at the airport or land border crossing.
 It can be paid in cash in Colombian pesos or with an international debit or credit card.
 It is waived for travelers under 14 or over 79.
 At international airports there is a special immigration line to pay the fee marked with a Canadian flag.